openfaas/docs/docs/openfaas-pro/comparison.md

 | Image Pull Policy (for air-gap) | Always | As per Standard | `Always`, `IfNotPresent` or `Never` | as per Standard |
 | GPU support | Not available | Available for core services | Available for functions via Profiles | as per Standard |

-> Did you know?
-Synadia, the vendor of NATS Streaming announced the product is now deprecated, and it will receive no updates from June 2023 onwards.
-OpenFaaS Ltd developed an alternative based upon their newest product JetStream.
-[Learn more about JetStream for OpenFaaS](https://docs.openfaas.com/openfaas-pro/jetstream/)

-Learn how to deploy functions via kubectl: [Function CRD](/openfaas-pro/function-crd)

 **Advanced function configuration**